cwgaldino/brixs/README.rst

 BRIXS is a python package for processing and analysis of XAS and RIXS spectra.

-Click `https://cwgaldino.github.io/brixs/ <https://cwgaldino.github.io/brixs/>`_ for brixs documentation.
+Click here `https://cwgaldino.github.io/brixs/ <https://cwgaldino.github.io/brixs/>`_ for brixs documentation.

 #############
 Introduction